CyberDefender369/RoboRex-Security-System/README.md

 ## Notes
-An else statement was used for basic user validation.
-While it may not be the most accurate method for validating user input, it is effective in this context.
-User validation will be correctly implemented in all future programs.
+A while loop was used for basic user validation.
+Better methods may exist, so further exploration is planned for future implementation.

 # Project Walk-Through: